 Except instead of skating on brushes we skate on rags.
 But we do sing her awesome song!

 Minimizing cleaning supplies has freed up space and money for other things, and keeps it from being overwhelming for my young helpers.

 6. Don’t Redo What the Kids Did

 You know what?
-My seven year old doesn’t always get the same result that I would when he cleans.
+My seven year old doesn’t always get the same result that I would when she cleans.

-But what would I be teaching him if I immediately jumped in and did the job myself.
+But what would I be teaching her if I immediately jumped in and did the job myself.

-There are times when I have him redo it under my supervision, but if he’s honestly done the best job that he can, I leave it.
+There are times when I have her redo it under my supervision, but if she’s honestly done the best job that she can, I leave it.

-I’d rather something be a little less clean than to teach him that his work wasn’t worth it.
+I’d rather something be a little less clean than to teach her that her work wasn’t worth it.

 I’ve lowered my expectations when it comes to cleaning–and that’s been a tough one for me!
 But, each year it pays off more and more as the kids get older and better.
 They are learning to pay attention to detail and do good work!

 7. Teach Kids to Put Away Their Stuff